Monmouth College students discover their talents, develop leadership skills and become immersed in new cultures and ideas.

 The Annual Fund is Monmouth College’s lifeblood, sustaining the critical operations that make the institution a vibrant learning community.

-Fulfilling the Promise, refers to a vision held by our Presbyterian founders, who believed that a liberal arts education, supported by traditional values, could elevate the hearts and minds of young people, and empower them to shape a better world.- Mauri Ditzler, President
+Fulfilling the Promise, refers to a vision held by our Presbyterian founders, who believed that a liberal arts education, supported by traditional values, could elevate the hearts and minds of young people, and empower them to shape a better world.- Mauri Ditzler, Former President

 A recently adopted strategic plan (which also includes a business plan and campus master plan) provides us with a progressive blueprint for enhancing the Monmouth educational experience in the coming years.
 We have selected four distinct guiding principles to help us fulfill our founders’ vision: Active Learning, Civic Engagement, Complex Problem Solving and Discerning A Purpose.
 These guiding principles now constitute the core of an ambitious capital campaign.
 Appropriately, we have titled the campaign Fulfilling the Promise.